Interview Query

 Choose an example from your professional experience where you took additional steps that were not expected in your role but significantly contributed to the project’s success.

-Tip: Use the STAR method of storytelling for behavioral questions.
+Tip: Use the STAR method of storytelling for behavioral interview questions.
 Discuss the Specific situation you were challenged with, the Task you decided on, the Action you took, and the Result of your efforts.

 Example